-- Sensors that record moisture content and temperature data were installed on five CLT panels per level.
+- Moisture meters and data loggers are installed in the CLT panels.
 They monitored the panels' moisture content from the manufacturing facility, during transport to the UBC campus, through to the final installed condition.
-The sensors will continue to monitor CLT panel moisture content throughout the service life of the building and will help in identifying an effective moisture content timeline from fabrication to moisture equilibrium. - Eight vertical shortening string-pot sensors, attached with non-stretch cables that run through four floors of the building, are wired to data acquisition units for analysis of vertical settlement, including elastic shortening, moisture-related shrinkage, and creep.
+The meters will continue to monitor CLT panel moisture content throughout the service life of the building and will help in identifying an effective moisture content timeline from fabrication to moisture equilibrium. - Eight vertical shortening string-pot sensors, attached with non-stretch cables that run through four floors of the building, are wired to data acquisition units for analysis of vertical settlement, including elastic shortening, moisture-related shrinkage, and creep.
 They will measure floor-to-floor axial column shortening in highly loaded GLT and PSL columns. - Accelerometers installed beneath the CLT plates at numerous levels and locations, and at the second level concrete transfer slab, will help in the determination of in-situ damping values from ambient vibration testing (AVT).
 Inclination gauges placed on the concrete cores will record the building's angle of inclination during a seismic event.
 Both accelerometers and inclination gauges will help to verify horizontal vibration due to wind along with the building's performance in a significant seismic event.